Q: Is there an event schedule?

 Once a heat has finished all of their challenges, participants are welcome to come and go as they please.
 Winners will not be announced on the day of the event.
 Athletes are encouraged to stay as long as they’d like and cheer on the other athletes, recover, catch some shade and get some food.
 Spectators are free to move from one challenge to another to cheer on participants.
 If you have a dog, they MUST be on a leach at all times.

 How does the scoring system work?

 The basics of the scoring system are fairly simple.
 Each athlete will receive points for each challenge competed based on their performance.
-The more burpees you complete, the faster you run the half mile, the higher you vertical jump, the more points you will get.
-Your score will be based entirely on your own performance, independent of all other competitor in the event.
+The more burpees you complete, the faster you run the half mile, the higher your vertical jump, the more points you will get.
+Your score will be based entirely on your own performance, independent of all other competitors at the event.
 These points will then be added up to get a cumulative final score.
 Based on your overall score, athletes will be placed in a ranking system within each division.
-So, if Athlete X has 100 points, Athlete Y has 70 points, Athlete Z has 80 points, therefore Athlete X is in 1st place, Athlete Z is in 2nd place and Athlete Y is in 3rd place, within their respective age groups.
+So, if Athlete X has 100 points, Athlete Y has 70 points, Athlete Z has 80 points, Athlete X is in 1st place, Athlete Z is in 2nd place and Athlete Y is in 3rd place, within their respective age groups.